AlfredoR-CSUF/Pygame-Dividing-Stepper/README.md

 - Now, once you have made a **working state**, you can go into the *Pull Request* tab and create one from which you will be met with a guideline for your contribution description that you will be able to fill out accordingly.

 ## Local Testing
 - Since this project is based on python and pygame those will be the only two requirements for this project.
-As such there is a quick documentation for the installation of [pygame](https://www.pygame.org/wiki/GettingStarted) and for [python](https://medium.com/co-learning-lounge/how-to-download-install-python-on-windows-2021-44a707994013)
+As such there is a quick documentation for the installation of [pygame](https://www.pygame.org/wiki/GettingStarted) and for [python](https://medium.com/co-learning-lounge/how-to-download-install-python-on-windows-2021-44a707994013).
+- Once you have those downloaded and accounted for in your python path you will be able to run the python file that is within the direcrtory directly.
+This will create a current state of the project based on the progress of the issues.